spArTans5/Projects/README.md

 # Projects

-Mini project RTL and teest bench for the same
+Mini projects - RTL and testbench for the same